SLCCE/welcome-to-computing/Instructions/7-Java-Syntax.md

 Recall that the end of a line marked the end of a code **statement** in Java.
 As shown in the "Hello world!" example above, in Java, all **statements** must end in a semicolon (;).
 Thus, it is possible to write multiple statements of code on the same line, so long as each statement ends with a semicolon.
 In practice, however, programmers like to keep their code readable, so they will keep to one statement per line.

 In Java, you can use `//` to denote a comment.
 In addition to single-line comments, Java also includes multi-line comments, as shown in the examples below.
+Java will ignore all text contained within a comment, so you do not need to end each line of comments with a semicolon.

 ```java
 // This is a